-Method: Young people with bilateral spastic CP were randomly assigned to intervention or to usual care.
-The intervention group completed an individualised lower limb progressive resistance training programme twice a week for 12 weeks in community gymnasiums.
-The primary outcome was daily physical activity ( number of steps, and time sitting and lying).
+Interventions: The intervention group completed an individualised lower limb progressive resistance training programme twice a week for 12 weeks.

+Main outcome measures: The primary outcome was daily physical activity (energy expenditure, number of steps, and time sitting and lying).
 Secondary outcomes included muscle strength measured with a one-repetition maximum (1RM) leg press and reverse leg press.

-Outcomes were measured at baseline, 12 weeks, and 24 weeks.
+Outcomes were measured at baseline, 12 weeks, and 24 weeks by examiners blinded to group.

 Results: From the 36 participants with complete data at 12 weeks there were no between-group differences for any measure of daily physical activity.
-There was a likely increase in leg press strength in favour of the intervention group (mean difference 11.8 kg; 95%CI: -1.4 to 25.0).
+There was a likely increase in leg press strength in favour of the intervention group (mean difference 11.8 kg; 95%CI: -1.4 to 25.0) but not for reverse leg press strength.
 No significant adverse events occurred during training.

-Conclusions: A short-term resistance training programme that may increase leg muscle strength was not effective in increasing daily physical activity.
+Conclusions: A relatively short-term resistance training programme that may increase leg muscle strength was not effective in increasing daily physical activity.
 Other strategies are needed to address the low daily physical activity levels of young people with bilateral spastic CP.